spotlightpa/poor-richard/content/support/state-college.md

 We estimate this new bureau will cost approximately $500,000 a year to sustain at its proposed size, and its future will depend on local support from the community.
 You can <a href="https://checkout.fundjournalism.org/memberform?org_id=spotlightpa&theme=centrecounty">support this special effort by clicking here</a>, or to learn more about getting involved, please contact Spotlight PA Director of Individual and Corporate Giving Michelle Mertz at <a href="mailto:michelle@spotlightpa.org">michelle@spotlightpa.org</a>.

-We’re so grateful to our <a href="#donors">founding individual donors for supporting this effort</a> (see our State College bureau donor list below).
+We’re so grateful to our <a href="#state-college-bureau-donors">founding individual donors for supporting this effort</a> (see our State College bureau donor list below).

 This expansion has also been made possible by a $1 million grant from the American Journalism Project, which is focused on enhancing Spotlight PA’s business and operations capacity to enable it to expand its journalism locally.
 {{</supplemental>}}"""